Skip to content close

 We’ve had some real characters come to us and have learnt so much by caring for different young people.
 To fulfil this role we think you would need to be a caring and nurturing person who recognises that children may exhibit the most challenging behaviours during what is possibly the most traumatic time in their young lives.

-Qualities of an Emergency Foster Carer:
+Qualities of an Emergency Foster Carer

 For those considering Emergency Duty, Julie and Karl emphasise the importance of being caring, nurturing, and understanding.
 Recognising that challenging behaviours may stem from difficult circumstances is key to providing effective support.